gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Commands**:
 - [run-all](#run-all)

 The hostname of the built-in Private Registry server.
-Default is 'localhsot'.
+Default is 'localhost'.

 ### terragrunt-registry-port